Svaught598/Chip8Emulator/README.md

 # Testing

 Since most of the application is GUI, unit tests have only been written for the CPU.
-In the roms folder, there are two test roms with accompanying documentation to further facilitate testing.
+There are a number of test roms to facilitate debugging, so the unit tests weren't super rigorous; the test roms are included in the roms folder.

 # Installation